diabolusss/ESP8266-Weather_station/README.md

  * Adafruit_BMP085_Library
    - allow to override factory calibration variables, to fix faulty readings (faulty calibration or overheating failure)
    - at the same time allow to calculate pressure using factory calibration
+   - NB temperature compensation works like a charm, however some time needed to be completely sure

  * SparkFun_CCS811_Arduino_Library
    - read firmware, bootloader, application versions ([ported from](https://github.com/maarten-pennings/CCS811))